whowe444/nrl_queue_project/README.md

 4. Sufficient documentation shall be provided such that we can implement our own test cases. **[Here](https://github.com/whowe444/nrl_queue_project/blob/main/README.md#instructions-for-adding-new-test-cases) ✅**
 5. The gcc compiler is used for this project ✅
 6. The proper code standard is used.
 See **[here](https://github.com/whowe444/nrl_queue_project/blob/main/README.md#Code-Standard).**
+7. Please deliver code as an attachment to an email ✅
+8. The code delivered shall be production ready.
+Defined [here](https://github.com/whowe444/nrl_queue_project/blob/main/README.md#Production-Ready).

 ## Instructions for building the source code